Executables in bin folder conflict with their gem versions.

 I'm closing this ticket unless differing behavior can be reproduced.

-#3 Updated by Vit Ondruch about 3 years ago
+#3 Updated by Vit Ondruch over 3 years ago

 - Status changed from Closed to Assigned